Quentin Fiore

 Quentin Fiore (February 12, 1920 – April 13, 2019) was a graphic designer, who worked mostly in books.

 Early life and education

 Quentin Fiore was born on February 12, 1920, in the Bronx, New York to Antonino, a tailor, and Bice (née Bononi) Fiore and was raised in Brooklyn.
 Fiore was a self-taught designer.
-His visual education came from a short period of painting and drawing classes in New York in the late 1930s at the Art Students League of New York with George Grosz and, later, Hans Hoffmann.
+His visual education came from a short period of painting and drawing classes in New York in the late 1930s at the Art Students League of New York with George Grosz and, later, Hans Hofmann.
 Fiore later studied at the "New Bauhaus" in Chicago.

 He was a conscientious objector during World War II along with two of his four brothers.
 They were assigned to camps around the country fighting forest fires and rescuing lost or injured skiers.
 After the war in 1946, Fiore married Jeanne DeWolfe Raseman.